WeRockTech/DiscussionTopics/CustomTopics/WomenRockTech/KrissyRabino.md

 ## Intro

 * Introduce yourself
-    * What’s your name?
-    * And what do you do?
 * Can you tell us a bit more about what you do for a **day job**?
 * How did you get into **tech** and/or the **techcommunity**?
 * Why did you get into **tech** and/or the **tech community**?